 Will the hinge be used in an application where looks matter?
 If so, a hidden hinge might be the best solution.
 Alternatively, you can opt for visible hinges that match the location’s color scheme to help it blend in.

-If you’re unsure whether to sink money into a good-looking hinge design, think of whether it will matter to the end customer.
+If you’re unsure whether to sink money into a good-looking hinge design, consider whether it will matter to the end customer.

-The best way to get what you want from a hinge is to communicate with your hinge manufacturer.
+The best way to get what you want from a heavy duty industrial hinge is to communicate with your manufacturer.
 While you may only have a passing knowledge of motion control design, the manufacturer probably has decades of experience with it.